The paradox of inner Nature

 Dindi: “Water continues to fascinate me and in this I keep researching the impact of water in my work.
 In fact, water is the only element that I cannot fully control.
 The water allows both the staged image and the surreal water reflections to balance in an interesting and fascinating way.
 Water brings a certain spontaneity to my work as well as surrealism and alienation from reality, which allows me to visualize those deeper inner layers.

-*A small selection of my works are shown on this page.
-For my complete portfolio select the portfolio button on the topmenu.
-All works are secured in a limited edition of 7 pieces and delivered with a Certificate of Authenticity with the edition number and signed by the artist.
+- All works are secured in a limited edition of 7 pieces and delivered with a Certificate of Authenticity with the edition number and signed by the artist.

 Enjoy my website!